Debate night: Candidates' last face-off before Super Tuesday - Axios

 What they're saying:

-- When asked to do the math to pay for Medicare for All's major components, Sanders quipped: "How many hours do you have?"
+- Sanders, when asked to do the math to pay for Medicare for All's major components: "How many hours do you have?"

 - The candidates all jumped in, talking over each other to denounce the plan's cost.